 For some, going into law enforcement is a lifelong dream that first reveals itself in grade school.
 For Sheriff Mark Pettway, however, the idea that he would have a career in law enforcement first came up when he was already well into his 20s.
 From the time he was a teenager, Pettway says, “I experienced law enforcement for minor things, and I felt like I was being harassed.”
 He wanted to change this—both for himself and for others.
-Pettway spoke with A&E Real Crime about how he pursued this mission, what his childhood was like and what’s been happening with the Jefferson County (Alabama) Sheriff’s Office since he became sheriff in early 2019.
+Pettway spoke with A&E True Crime about how he pursued this mission, what his childhood was like and what’s been happening with the Jefferson County (Alabama) Sheriff’s Office since he became sheriff in early 2019.

 Where did you grow up?

 I grew up in the Birmingham, Alabama, area—the largest city in the state.
 It’s a civil rights city!
 I was born in the 60s.
 I saw a lot of changes there.
 My mother was one of the first to integrate the teaching system for the county teachers.
-My father was the first black foreman at what was Hayes International Corporation, at the time—[an aircraft manufacturing and maintenance company].
+My father was the first Black foreman at what was Hayes International Corporation, at the time—[an aircraft manufacturing and maintenance company].

-This was an area where the first black man on the city council lived, and the first black judge for the district court lived, so I saw a lot.
+This was an area where the first Black man on the city council lived, and the first Black judge for the district court lived, so I saw a lot.
 I also grew up right around the corner from [activist] Angela Davis!
 She was three blocks away from me and her mother was a teacher at the school I started at.

 What led you to what you’re doing now?

 There were some things I experienced personally with law enforcement officers where I didn’t think they were treating me right.
 I wanted to change the system.
 Instead of becoming an activist, I became a law enforcement officer.

 Since I’ve been in law enforcement, I have made some changes to make sure everybody is treated fairly.
 No one has their rights violated.
 I want to make sure that we are the professionals we’re called out to be.
 We need to show this next generation something better about law enforcement.